danmarshall/treebark/README.md

 { "div": "Hello world" }
 ```

-That’s it — a `div` with text, expressed as pure data.
+That’s it — a `div` with text (or more nodes), expressed as a plain object.
 No angle brackets, no parser, just a structural walk of the object tree.

 ### Allowed Tags